machdyne/af/fw/koch/README.md

 This firmwire provides a minimal G-code compatible interface over the USB port that can be driven by an OpenPnP GcodeDriver.

-Each feeder has an 1-byte ID, which is set when the firmware is built.
+Each feeder has an 1-byte ID, which is set when the Essen firmware is built.

-The firmware expects a single motor connected to MOT1 and MOT2 on the Essen PCB.

 ## Building